faezeh-gholamrezaie/faezeh-gholamrezaie/README.md

 … -->

 👋
 I have over 3 years of experience as a Python developer, and I am currently working as a programmer and AI researcher💪.
-With an academic background in Artificial Intelligence, I have a strong command of programming Machine Learning and Deep Learning algorithms.
+With an academic background in AI, I have a strong command of programming ML, DL, LLM and agent.
 I am deeply passionate about learning, developing, and tackling challenges related to technology trends😵‍💫.
 <br>
 🔭 I am currently applying cutting-edge AI algorithms to address challenges in various fields, such as improving solutions for air pollution🌱.
 <br>